erikpt/UniversalHealthAccessAct/Bill_Text.md

 ### SECTION 5.
 FUNDING MECHANISM
 (a) **Contributions.**
-   1. The HTF shall be funded exclusively through a progressive payroll tax deduction on employers and employees, scaled by income brackets with no upper income cap: Total rate determined actuarially by HHS in consultation with the Congressional Budget Office (initially 9.5% of payroll/wages nationwide, with employers paying 2/3 [approximately 6.33%] and employees 1/3 [approximately 3.17%], applied progressively—e.g., higher rates on wages above $200,000 to ensure equity).
+   1. The HTF shall be funded exclusively through a progressive payroll tax deduction on employers and employees, applied to all wages and income with no upper income cap.
+Rates are scaled by AGI brackets and determined actuarially by HHS in consultation with the Congressional Budget Office to ensure sustainability (initial baseline marginal rates on wages/payroll: 7% total up to $200,000 AGI [employer 2/3 share ≈4.67%, employee 1/3 ≈2.33%]; 12% total on wages between $200,001-$500,000 [employer ≈8%, employee ≈4%]; 15% total on wages between $500,001-$1,000,000 [employer ≈10%, employee ≈5%]; 18% total on wages over $1,000,000 [employer ≈12%, employee ≈6%]).
+The overall effective rate averages approximately 9.5% nationwide, weighted by income distribution.
    2. All Americans "pay in a little" via these payroll deductions, ensuring pooled resources for universal access.
    3. Projected savings from eliminating insurer profits ($30 billion annually), administrative efficiencies, and co-pay collections shall offset initial costs.